-We just returned home this past week from our January trip to Korah, and let me tell you — it was a full trip!
-Some days we worked 12 hour days, and while we returned home TIRED, we returned home with full hearts.
+We just returned home this past week from our January trip to Korah.
+Let me tell you.
+It was a full trip!
+Some days we worked 12 hour days.
+While we returned home TIRED, we returned home with full hearts.

-Here are just a few of the things we did while there:
+Here are a few things we did while there:

-- Visited a local Orphanage and provided medical assistance for the babies and children there
+- Visited a local Orphanage and provided medical assistance for the children there.

-- Delivered Christmas gifts to each and every student in the program
+- Delivered Christmas gifts to every student in the program.

-- Oversaw our students writing personal letters to their sponsors
+- Oversaw students writing personal letters to their sponsors.

-We can stand with a sense of knowing today, and tell you wholeheartedly — yes.
+We can stand with a sense of knowing today and tell you wholeheartedly, yes.
 We ARE making a difference.
-And things ARE changing!
+Things ARE changing!

 So we will carry on.
 This verse continues to be pressed into our hearts as we keep our mission at the forefront of all we do:

-As always, we are well aware that we simply could not do any of this without your support, prayers, and encouragement.
+As always, we are well aware that we could not do any of this without your support, prayers, and encouragement.
 From the bottom of our hearts, we want to thank you for your partnership with us in this mission.
-We cannot wait to see what more is to come this year as we keep on keeping on.
+We cannot wait to see what more is coming this year as we keep on.